-- 1) The characteristics and physical conditions of the subject property support the use of the income approach utilizing typical market factors for rent, vacancy, management, non recoverable and capitalization rates (cap rates). - 2) The income approach indicates an assessment market value for the subject of \$78 to \$81 per SF.
+- 1) The characteristics and physical conditions of the subject property support the use of the income approach utilizing typical market factors for rent, vacancy, management, non recoverable and capitalization rates (cap rates). - 2) The income approach indicates an assessment market value for the subject of \$71 per SF. - 3) The aggregate assessment per SF applied to the subject property is inequitable with the assessments of other similar and competing properties and should be \$73 per SF.